Socialist Party (Ireland): 2002–2007 (29th Dáil)

 At the 2002 general election, Joe Higgins retained his Dublin West seat in Dáil Éireann.
 Clare Daly narrowly missed out on gaining a second seat for the party in the Dublin North constituency.

 The Anti-Bin Tax Campaign came about at this time.
 On 19 September 2003, Higgins and Daly were sent to Mountjoy Prison for a month after refusing to abide by a High Court injunction relating to the blockading of bin lorries.

 At the 2004 local elections, the Socialist Party gained two council seats, with Mick Murphy being elected to South Dublin County Council and Mick Barry being elected to Cork City Council.
 The party also retained their two previous seats (held by Daly and Ruth Coppinger) on Fingal County Council.
 At the European election held on the same day, Joe Higgins received 23,218 (5.5%) votes in the Dublin constituency, but did not win a seat.

 Councillor Mick Murphy was responsible for bringing the GAMA construction scandal to light in October 2004.
 This involved a group of Turkish workers being brought to Ireland by GAMA, a Turkish construction company.
 They were illegally underpaid and forced to work hours in breach of the EU Working Time Directive.
 Murphy discovered the workers living on the building site where they were employed.
 After contacting the local council, GAMA and trade union officials and remaining unenlightened, Murphy wrote a leaflet in English, had it translated into Turkish "mainly to say that we had no problem with them being here, and saying what GAMA had said", then threw it over the hoarding surrounding the site.
 Murphy brought it to the attention of his party colleague Joe Higgins, who was then a TD for Dublin West, and Higgins raised the matter in Dáil Éireann on 8 February 2005, bringing public awareness to the workers' plight.
-The exploitation included migrant Turkish construction workers bring employed on state projects, being paid as little as €2.20 an hour (the minimum wage in Ireland was €7.00) while being forced to work up to 80 hours per week.
+The exploitation included migrant Turkish construction workers being employed on state projects, being paid as little as €2.20 an hour (the minimum wage in Ireland was €7.00) while being forced to work up to 80 hours per week.
 This led to a strike by immigrant workers in Ireland.
 The exploited workers each won tens of thousand of euro worth of unpaid wages and overtime.